La-Lojban/lojban.pw/pages/books/learn-lojban.md

 : x1 is pleasant to x2

 zutse
-: x1 sits, is sitting
+: x1 sits, is sitting on x2

 Here, **voi** defines the object near me.